-To obtain a more extensive opportunity for research, students may conduct part or all of their required AOC Scholarly Project (SP) during a year-long Research Elective, provided the necessary approvals are obtained in advance.
-The SP begins at the usual time (SP block 1) and then continues into a Research Elective.
-The student would be exempt from the other SP blocks requirement since the student would have conducted the SP research for sufficient additional time during the Research Elective.
+To obtain a more extensive opportunity for research, students may conduct part or all of their required AOC Scholarly Project (SP) during a year-long Extended Curriculum for Research, provided the necessary approvals are obtained in advance.
+The SP begins at the usual time (SP block 1) and then continues into an Extended Curriculum for Research.
+The student would be exempt from the other SP blocks requirement since the student would have conducted the SP research for sufficient additional time during the Extended Curriculum for Research.